antonfirsov/docs/2018/ML.NET/intrinsicsblog.md

 - `MatMulDense`, which takes the matrix multiplication of two dense arrays interpreted as matrices, and
 - `SdcaL1UpdateSparse`, which performs the update step of the stochastic dual coordinate ascent for sparse arrays.

-These wrapper methods assumed a preference for SSE SIMD instructions, and called a corresponding method in another class `Thunk`, which serves as the interface between managed and native code and contains methods that directly invoke their native equivalents.
+These wrapper methods assumed a preference for SSE instructions, and called a corresponding method in another class `Thunk`, which serves as the interface between managed and native code and contains methods that directly invoke their native equivalents.
 These native methods in `.cpp` files in turn implemented the CPU math operations with loops containing SSE hardware intrinsics.

 ## Splitting up the code-paths